-- To Be Announced A virtual grant information session will be held to provide an overview of the grant application process.
-This is a mandatory session for first-time applicants.
-Contact Leigh Anne Uribe at luribe@ircgov.com to register. - May 3, 2021 Proposals are due by 2:00 PM ONLINE VIA e-CIMPACT.
-Late proposals will NOT be accepted. - June 10-12, 2021 The Grant Review Subcommittee will evaluate agency proposals.
-Agencies will be contacted to schedule a date and time for their review. - June 14, 2021 The Grant Review subcommittee will present funding recommendations to the children's Services Advisory Committee for approval. - June 22, 2021 Approved funding recommendations will be presented to the Board of County Commissioners, followed by formal notifications to all agencies regarding the funding of their proposal(s). - September 2021 Grant contracts will be mailed out mid-September following the final County Budget Hearing.
-Contract dates will run October 1, 2021 through September 30, 2022.
+To Be Announced A mandatory information session will be held to provide an overview of the grant application process.
+Contact Leigh Anne Uribe at luribe@ircgov.com to register.

+- May 2, 2022 Proposals are due by 2:00 PM ONLINE VIA e-CIMPACT.
+Late proposals will NOT be accepted. - June 9-11, 2022 The Grant Review Subcommittee will evaluate funding proposals.
+Agencies will be contacted to schedule a date and time for their review. - June 13, 2022 The Grant Review subcommittee will present funding recommendations to the Children's Services Advisory Committee for approval. - June 21, 2022 Approved funding recommendations will be presented to the Board of County Commissioners, followed by formal notifications to all agencies regarding the funding of their proposal(s). - September 22, 2022 Grant contracts will be electronically mailed following the County's final Budget Hearing.
+Contract dates will run October 1, 2022 through September 30, 2023.